sksrimant/Reproducible-Research/README.md

 This Assignment consists of the below work being submitted.

-Section 1: Loading and preprocessing the data
+Loading and preprocessing the data

 What is mean total number of steps taken per day?

-## Warning: package 'doBy' was built under R version 3.2.5
+Warning: package 'doBy' was built under R version 3.2.5

-# Aggregating the data.
+Aggregating the data.

-#What is the average daily activity pattern?
+What is the average daily activity pattern?

-# Aggregating the data to find the max steps
+Aggregating the data to find the max steps

-# Imputing missing values
+Imputing missing values

-# Imputing the missing data with the mean value.
+Imputing the missing data with the mean value.